dogweather/naturally/README.md

 See Jeff Atwood's [Sorting for Humans: Natural Sort Order](http://www.codinghorror.com/blog/2007/12/sorting-for-humans-natural-sort-order.html) and the WebLaws.org post [Counting to 10 in Californian](http://www.weblaws.org/blog/2012/08/counting-from-1-to-10-in-californian/).

-## Installation

-Add this line to your application's Gemfile:

-    gem 'naturally'

-And then execute:

-    $ bundle

-Or install it outside of bundler with:

-    $ gem install naturally

 ## Usage

 ```Ruby